vadimled/like-jira/README.md

 When clicking a ticket, the ticket details is showing and in can be edited.

-If you change the Status the ticket move to appropriated bracket.
+If you change the Status the ticket will move to appropriated backet.

 The searching is case sensitivity